'Clinically stable' COVID-19 patients should be allowed to use mobile phones in hospitals: Bengal doctors' body

-An association of doctors working at the government hospitals in West Bengal has written to Chief Minister Mamata Banerjee, requesting her to allow use of mobile phones by non-critical COVID-19 patients in their wards as the ban on cell phone usage is causing mental stress for these people, an official said.
-If a patient is "clinically stable", the person should be allowed to use mobile handsets, the Association of Health Service Doctors, a left-wing organisation, said in the letter.
+A section of government doctors in West Bengal has urged Chief Minister Mamata Banerjee to allow the use of mobile phones by non-critical COVID-19 patients in their wards to ease their mental stress and permit family members of those who died of the disease to pay their last respects.
+The Association of Health Service Doctors has made a representation to the chief minister, saying that if a patient is "clinically stable", the person should be allowed to use mobile handsets in the ward.

 - READ MORE ON: